Climate Change

 Decarbonizing Our Customer

-Transitioning to EVs and scaling up renewable energy in the power sector is expected to drive a multi-decade decarbonization of these major CO2-emitting sectors of the global economy.
 This transition to cleaner sources of power and energy is expected to grow the demand for batteries, from storage capacity of 345 GWh globally in 2021 to potentially as much as 13-20,000 GWh in 2040.
 See different market analyses for the demand for batteries per segment here.

 The growth of wind and solar electricity generation within the power sector represents a good opportunity for batteries, which will be required to ensure that power supply can run without interruption, 24 hours a day.
 See our presentation of Energy Storage Systems (ESS) here.